ryanharman/invoice-gen/README.md

 👓👇 – Preview of invoices with download functionality.

-📮📩 – Sending of invoices in app for clients to view.
+📮📩 – Uses React Email to enable sending invoices in app for clients to view and pay.

 🔎📱 – Dashboard to view previous invoices and some basic analytics.